jazzzzy/NiTest/README.md

     Behat: vendor/bin/behat
     Unit: vendor/bin/phpunit

+5. To test the API e2e

+    Import the NI.postman_collection.json in Postman

-5. What more I could add?
+6. What more I could add?

     1. Isolate test database.
     2. JWT private/public keys should not be committed but generated on first deployment